List · 14 minute read

 Solo owner

-Best when one person needs lead context on their phone without a CRM.
+Best when one person needs owner alerts, missing-detail follow-up, and callback context without a CRM.

 Sales team